hpyhacking/peatio/README.md

 An open-source crypto currency exchange
 =====================================

-Peatio is an free and open-source crypto currency exchange implementation of Rails framework and other cuting-edge techonloty.
+Peatio is a free and open-source crypto currency exchange implementation of Rails framework and other cutitng-edge technologies.

 [![Code Climate](https://codeclimate.com/github/peatio/peatio.png)](https://codeclimate.com/github/peatio/peatio)
 [![Build Status](https://travis-ci.org/peatio/peatio.png?branch=master)](https://travis-ci.org/peatio/peatio)

 ### Mission

 Our mission is to build the world best open-source crypto currency exchagne with high performance, safety, be trusted and enjobable by users.
-And we also want to moving technoloty of crypto currency exchange forward, with maintainance fix and new features, help poeple build they own exchange as easy as possible all around the world.
+And we also want to move technology of crypto currency exchange forward, with maintainance fix and new features, help people build their own exchange as easily as possible all around the world.

 Any help is greatly appreciated, feel free to submit pull-requests or open issues.